DAY 01 ARRIVE PARO & DRIVE TO THIMPHU

 PARO ALTITUDE 7,600 feet / 2,280 meters

 DISTANCE PARO – THIMPHU = 54 kilometers / 33.75 miles time taken 2 hours

 Fly from Bangkok to Paro on Druk Air.
-From a left window seat on clear days you can experience a spectacular view of Himalayan peaks as you approach Paro.
-On arrival you will be received by our representative and then start our two hours drive to Thimphu, the road winds along with the Paro River, until you arrive at the confluence of Paro and Thimphu River.
-From here we start north along the Thimphu River passing through paddy fields, villages and Apple orchards until we see the Capital City from a distance.
-We check in to our hotel, if time permits we will have sightseeing around Thimphu Valley.
-This will solely depend on the arrival time of the Druk Air.
-Overnight at Wangchuk Resort, Hotel Pedling or similar.
+From a window seat on clear days you can experience a spectacular view of Himalayan peaks as you approach Paro.
+On arrival you will be received by our representative and then drive to Thimphu the Capital City, the drive will take about 2 hours.
+If time permits we will visit places of interest.
+Overnight at hotel.

 DAY 02 THIMPHU SIGHTSEEING

 After a late breakfast you will start your sightseeing of Thimphu this will be followed by a visit to the Medicine Institute traditional medicines are prepared according to ancient practices.
 Then we head to The Painting School where traditional art is still kept alive through instructions in the art of painting Thangkhas (sacred Buddhist religious scrolls).
 The Bhutan heritage Museum, a nineteenth century house, preserved to present the visitors, how middle class Bhutanese lived in the past.
 Next we will visit the National Library and return to the hotel for lunch.
 After lunch, we visit Textile Museum, the traditional gold and silver smith workshop, weaving center and other places of interest.
 Overnight at Hotel.

 DAY 03 THIMPHU-PUNAKHA